Approximately 3.8 million Americans sustain concussions every year due to sports or other recreational activities every year.

 Is it harder for you to remember tasks or important information after your concussion?
 Do you have more trouble sustaining attention and concentrating on one task?
 Do you have difficulty organizing your thoughts?
 Do you have trouble following conversations or participating in them after your concussion?
 Do you have difficulty in social situations?
 Have you had any emotional changes post-concussion? such as feeling depressed, anxious, or more irritable?
 Have you had any vision changes post-concussion? such as increased light sensitivity or double or blurry vision?

-Find out more about your options.
+Find out more about your options for brain injury, concussion, and post-concussion syndrome.

 Having an accurate, meaningful diagnosis can be reassuring and give a better understanding on how to move forward with treatment.
 Neuropsych evaluations post-concussion can be helpful to see what areas were affected and how severely they were affected, whether it’s memory, attention, executive functioning, language or others.
 If there was an assessment done already to diagnose the concussion, this would be beneficial to track progress and then target areas that still need improvement with our comprehensive neuropsych eval.